Mental health literacy: Mental Health At Home

-Family empowerment

 Children often must rely on their families in order to access mental health services leading to parents receiving an increasing amount of attention from mental health professionals in order to educate them on mental health.
 The status of family empowerment (FE) is composed of two dimensions: (a) levels of empowerment (family, knowledge, system and community) and (b) the manor that empowerment is expressed (such as attitudes, knowledge and behaviors).
 Studies have shown that FE is positively associated with healthy child functioning.
 FE also deals with an individual's belief in their ability to execute behaviors necessary to produce specific performance attainments, also called self-efficacy, specifically regarding attaining knowledge of mental health.
 A study conducted in 2022 found that increased parent self-efficacy regarding mental health is positively correlated with child well-being outcomes.

 Public Education System on Mental Health Literacy

 Schools can teach mental health in core classes or include it in required health education.
 These mental health lessons can teach practice skills and have an environment for students to share their mental health journeys.
 According to CDC, teaching mental health can reduce stigma and improve student knowledge and attitude towards mental health, as well as ask for support.
-They can do this by teaching that mental health can be treatable, learn how to reduce and explain why we feel what we feel, as well as support students in need of help.
+They can do this by teaching that mental health is treatable, helping students learn how to reduce and explain their feelings, and supporting students who need help.

-Sports

-Mental health literacy has also found its uses in the realm of sports.
-Sports social workers are promoting mental health literacy of athletes through various means.
-Social workers are engaging in research, education, policy development, advocating for individuals, organizing communities, and through direct practice.